timmay2/unifi-install-script/README.md

 The settings in this script double the amount of memory allocated to the Java VM, doubles the inform threads and keep alive requests from the defaults.
 This sould support ~2000 devices.

-Simple run the below command to clone this repository and run the Unifi installer script if you are not makeing any other changes to these settings.
+Copy and paste the below command into your Ubuntu server terminal to clone this repository and run the Unifi installer script.

 sudo apt install -y git && git clone https://github.com/timmay2/unifi-install-script.git && sudo sh unifi-install-script/unifiinstaller.sh